Nata8/INSPiRE_BC/working_with_INSPiRE.md

 For more info enter man inspire.

-- s<PATH-TO-PROTEIN>  Path  to  a  protein  or  a  directory  with  proteins  that  should  be used.
+- -s<PATH-TO-PROTEIN>  Path  to  a  protein  or  a  directory  with  proteins  that  should  be used.
-- x<TEMP-DIR>  Path to a directory, where to store temporary files.
+- -x<TEMP-DIR>  Path to a directory, where to store temporary files.
-- k<KNOWLEDGE-BASE> Path to a directory, where is/ should be stored a knowledge-base.
+- -k<KNOWLEDGE-BASE> Path to a directory, where is/ should be stored a knowledge-base.
-- m Construction mode: knowledge-base will be constructed instead of used for prediction.
+- -m Construction mode: knowledge-base will be constructed instead of used for prediction.
--i<RADDI-FILE, distance> Redefines  radii  of  chemical  elements  using  RADII-FILE  and optionally DISTANCE resets the maximal
-                          allowed distance of two radiuses.
+- -i<RADDI-FILE, distance> Redefines  radii  of  chemical  elements  using  RADII-FILE  and optionally DISTANCE resets the maximal allowed distance of two radiuses.
 -q<OUTPUT-PATH> Where  to  store  output file.